Understanding your Church Structure

 - Register for pay as you go (PAYG) withholding;

-- Apply to the Tax Office for endorsement as a deductible gift recipient (DGR), tax concession charity or income tax exempt fund; and
+- Apply to the Australian Taxation Office (ATO) for endorsement as a deductible gift recipient (DGR), tax concession charity or income tax exempt fund; and

-- Interact with the Tax Office on other taxes, such as fringe benefits tax (FBT).
+- Interact with the ATO on other taxes, such as fringe benefits tax (FBT).

 Churches are considered charities by the Australian Charities and Not-for-profits Commission (ACNC) and if registered with the ACNC, is given charity status and income tax exemption.

 Once registered with the ACNC, churches are considered concessional and the Australian Tax Office status makes available to them the following tax concessions: